EmTeeVee/MTV-Style-Music-Video-Title-Generator/README.md

 Music videos must be named like this:
 "artist - title (remix) [original artist] (year, album) [extras] {genre}.videoextension"
 -------------------------------------------------------------------------
-(" - " has to be between artist and title, "(year)" or "(year, album)" is the second important distinguisher), everything else is optional
+" - " has to be between artist and title (artist names containing a dash have to be written without spaces) (year) or (year, album) is the second important distinguisher, everything else is optional
-at least "artist - title.ext" has to be present in every single file in the chosen directory (and its subdirectories), otherwise the program will not run
+at least "artist - title.ext" has to be present in every single file in the chosen directory (and its subdirectories), otherwise the program will not run characters that can be used in filenames that are recognized/converted by the script are ∕ and ꞉

 Examples:
-Siouxsie And The Banshees - Kiss Them For Me (1991, Superstition).vob
 ABBA - I Can Be That Woman (2021, Voyage) [Lyric Video].mp4
-Blondie - The Tide Is High [The Paragons] (1980, Autoamerican).mkv
+a-ha - Take On Me (1984, Hunting High And Low) [35mm].mp4 Billie Eilish - No Time To Die (2020, No Time To Die꞉ Soundtrack).mp4 Blondie - The Tide Is High [The Paragons] (1980, Autoamerican).mkv
-Tarja - Frosty The Snowman (2023, Dark Christmas) {Xmas}.mkv
+Siouxsie And The Banshees - Kiss Them For Me (1991, Superstition).vob Tarja - Frosty The Snowman (2023, Dark Christmas) {Xmas}.mkv

 Additionally, the script can add subtitle tracks to the music videos if you have them present alongside your music video file and named accordingly, for example: